jsarchibald/cs50/exercises/week2.md

 - How might we count the number of characters in a string?
 - How can we keep track of who has the longest name?
 - How can we keep track of the length of the longest name?
+- What should we do if multiple people are tied for longest name?
+(For the purposes of this exercise, just return the first name of that length.
+But think about some other solutions.)

 ### Stretch Questions